echohuub/NSString-URLEncoding/README.md

 ====================

 A (very) small category to Percent Encoding a given string, also known as URL encoding.

-Useful for encoding a string, eg: Markdown, then parse it in a url, so you can open it in URL scheme in your app.
+Useful for encoding a string, eg: Markdown, then parse it in a `NSURL`, so you can open it in URL scheme in your app.

 *If you are new about this, please see: http://en.wikipedia.org/wiki/Percent-encoding.*

 ## Include ##